turtl/www/views/docs/clients/extensions/chrome.md

 `data/` folder:

 ### Windows
-Must be run in an admin shell (because creating links is soooOOooOOo dangerous).
+Must be run in an admin shell:
 ```
 dir path\to\turtl-firefox\data
 mklink /d app \path\to\turtl-app